 Berlin’s public transportation system is excellent, with an efficient network of underground (U-Bahn) and elevated (S-Bahn) trains, as well as trams and buses, that can take you almost anywhere you’ll need to go in the city—including the airport.
 They’re affordable and easy to use, and they run 24 hours a day on weekends.

 Is Berlin safe?

 Germany ranks #16 in the world on the Global Peace Index and #8 in the world on the LGBTQ+ Equality Index.
 Berlin is a big city so visitors should take regular precautions against pickpockets at restaurants, cafes or public transport, but it is generally a very safe city to visit and explore.

 - Main airport: BER

-- Average Going deal price: $536 roundtrip
+- Average Going price for cheap flights to Berlin: $536 roundtrip

 >> Check out our layover guide to Frankfurt or get inspired with 25 suggested Europe itineraries.

 Going members get amazingly cheap flights delivered right to their inboxes.

 Last updated December 19, 2023

 Most deals are 40-90% off normal prices with great itineraries from the best airlines.
 If it's not an amazing deal, we won't send it.
 Sign up for free to start getting flight alerts.